dfinity/interface-spec/spec/index.md

         messages = Older_messages · Younger_messages
         canister_status[A.canister_id] = Stopping (Origins · [(M.origin, M.transferred_cycles)])

-The status of a stopping canister which has no open call contexts that are not marked as deleted is set to `Stopped`, and all pending `stop_canister` calls are replied to.
+The status of a stopping canister which has no open call contexts is set to `Stopped`, and all pending `stop_canister` calls are replied to.

 Conditions

 <!-- -->

         S.canister_status[CanisterId] = Stopping Origins
         ∀ Ctxt_id.
-S.call_contexts[Ctxt_id].deleted or S.call_contexts[Ctxt_id].canister ≠ CanisterId
+S.call_contexts[Ctxt_id].canister ≠ CanisterId

 State after